kstenerud/concise-encoding/cte-specification.md

 Letter Case
 -----------

-A CTE document must be entirely in lower case, except in the following cases:
+A CTE document must be entirely in lower case, except in the following situations:

  * String, string-like array, and comment contents: `"A string can contain UPPER CASE.
 Escape sequences must be lower case: \1d"`
- * URI contents.
- * [Time zones](#time-zones) are case sensitive, and contain uppercase characters.
+ * [Time zones](#time-zones) are case sensitive, and can contain uppercase characters.
  * [Marker ID](ce-structure.md#marker-id) case must be preserved.

 Everything else, including hexadecimal digits, exponents, and escape sequences, must be lower case.

-A decoder must accept uppercase letters for case-insensitive data, because humans will do this regardless of the rules.
+A decoder must accept data regardless of letter-case because humans won't follow the rules.

 An encoder must output letter case in accordance with this specification.